-Up until this point in your child's education, you've had access to her/his academic records.
-However, once your child becomes a legal adult (age 18), her/his school records are considered private and are available only to her/him.
+Up until this point in your child's education, you've had access to their academic records.
+However, once your child becomes a legal adult (age 18), their school records are considered private and are available only to them.
 The Family Education Rights and Privacy Act (FERPA), or the Buckley Act, is the federal law that requires colleges to keep students' records confidential.
-This means that your child's college cannot provide you with information about her/his grades, transcripts or the payment of fees, unless your student signs a waiver allowing you to have access.
+This means that your child's college cannot provide you with information about their grades, transcripts or the payment of fees, unless your student signs a waiver allowing you to have access.